WPChill/strong-testimonials/readme.txt

 8. View editor

 == Changelog ==

+= 2.22.2 - May 14, 2017 =
+* Fix bug in add-on license activation for localhost sites.

 = 2.22.1 - May 11, 2017 =
 * Fix bug in displaying add-on sections in view editor.